pytorch/kineto/tb_plugin/README.md

   Open URL `http://localhost:6006` in the browser.

-* Navigate to TORCH_PROFILER tab
+* Navigate to PYTORCH_PROFILER tab

-  If the files under `--logdir` are too big or too many.
-  Refresh the browser to check latest loaded result.
+  If the files under `--logdir` are too big or too many, please wait a while and refresh the browser to check latest loaded result.

 ### Quick Usage Instructions

+We regard each running with profiler enabled as a "run".
+In most cases a run is a single process.
+If DDP is enabled, then a run includes multiple processes.
+We name each process as a "worker".

-The profiler organizes each sub-folder under "--logdir" as a run.
+Each run corresponds to a sub-folder under "--logdir" specified folder.
-In each run, there could be multiple processes if DDP is used.
-Each process's dumped chrome tracing file is called a worker.
+Under each run's sub-folder, each file is one worker's dumped chrome tracing file.
+The kineto/tb_plugin/samples is an example of how to organize the files.

 You can select run and worker on the left control panel.